temporalio/documentation/docs/typescript/production-deploy.md

 ### Properly configure Node's memory in Docker

 By default, `node` configures its maximum old-gen memory to 25% of the _physical memory_ of the machine on which it is executing, with a maximum of 4 GB.
-This is very likely innappropriate when running node in a Docker environment and can result in either under usage of available memory (ie. node only uses a fraction of the memory allocated to the container) or overusage (ie. node tries to use more memory than what is allocated to the container, which will eventually lead to the process being killed by the operating system).
+This is very likely innappropriate when running node in a Docker environment and can result in either under usage of available memory (`node` only uses a fraction of the memory allocated to the container) or overusage (`node` tries to use more memory than what is allocated to the container, which will eventually lead to the process being killed by the operating system).

-It is therefore recommanded that you always explicitly set the `--max-old-space-size` node argument to approximately 80% of the maximum size (in megabytes) that you want to allocate the node process.
+It is therefore recommanded that you always explicitly set the `--max-old-space-size` `node` argument to approximately 80% of the maximum size (in megabytes) that you want to allocate the `node` process.
 You might need some experimentation and adjustment to find the most appropriate value based on your specific application.

-In practice, it is generally easier to provide this argument through the `NODE_OPTIONS` environment variable.
+In practice, it is generally easier to provide this argument through the [`NODE_OPTIONS` environment variable](https://nodejs.org/api/cli.html#node_optionsoptions).

 ### Do not use Alpine